Ben Wyatt (politician): Politics

 Wyatt ran for state parliament at the 2006 Victoria Park by-election, triggered by the resignation of Geoff Gallop, the Premier of Western Australia at the time.
 Wyatt won the seat with 49.38% of the direct vote and 61.18% of the two-party vote – a swing of 7.93 and 4.86 points, respectively, against the Labor Party, becoming the second-youngest sitting parliamentarian and the third Aboriginal Australian in parliament.
 After Labor's defeat in the 2008 state election, Wyatt was promoted to the role of treasurer in the new shadow cabinet as well as Shadow Minister for Federal–State Relations and Shadow Minister for Culture and the Arts.

 In January 2011, Wyatt intended to challenge Eric Ripper as Leader of the Opposition and of the Australian Labor Party in Western Australia, but withdrew after finding little support amongst caucus members.
 Ripper resigned from the position in January 2012, but Wyatt did not contest the leadership, with Mark McGowan being elected unopposed as Leader of the Opposition.

 After the 2017 election, Ben Wyatt became the first Indigenous treasurer for any Australian state or territory.

 On 25 February 2020, Ben Wyatt announced his intention to retire from parliament at the next election in 2021.
 He would continue in his role as treasurer until then.
 However, in March 2020, Wyatt reversed his decision to quit and announced he would stay on to assist the McGowan government in the state's economic recovery from the COVID-19 pandemic in Australia.
 In November 2020, he again announced his intention to retire at the March 2021 state election.

+Wyatt was appointed an Officer of the Order of Australia in the 2026 King's Birthday Honours in recognition of his "distinguished service to the people and Parliament of Western Australia, to the Indigenous community, to corporate governance, and to the not-for-profit sector".